-All graduate students entering our program must have completed or will complete (within their first year in the program) three years total of courses in foundational sciences including Math, Statistics, Physics, Chemistry, Biology, or Earth Science.
+All graduate students entering our program must have completed three years (six semesters or nine quarters) of courses in foundational sciences, including Math, Statistics, Physics, Chemistry, Biology, or Earth Science.
+If this requirement is not entirely met, the student may complete it within their first year in the program.

-A formal and documented degree audit at the start of the program between the student, the DGS, and the faculty advisor(s) will be implemented to identify necessary foundational course work and formulate a course plan for the first year.
-The Degree audit is ideally completed no later than one week before course registration opens for incoming graduate students in their first quarter.
+A formal and documented degree audit at the program's start between the student, the DGS, and the faculty advisor(s) will be implemented to identify necessary foundational course work and formulate an associated course plan for the first year.
+The Degree audit is ideally completed by one week before course registration opens for incoming graduate students in their first quarter.

-All students are encouraged to have or gain literacy in scientific computer programming such as Python (taught in EARTH 361), R, or another programming language.
+All students are encouraged to have or gain literacy in scientific computer programming such as Python (taught in EARTH 361), R (taught in EARTH 390), or another programming language.
 Note that some EARTH courses require programming skills.